-Originally from the "New River City" of Radford, Virginia, JC Covey creates and delivers acoustic blues and soul music in his own unique style he calls "strumcussion," a term he coined for the percussive rhythm and riff guitar sound he naturally developed over the years, which helps fill in and provide self-accompaniment during his solo performances.
+Originally from the "New River City" of Radford, Virginia, JC Covey creates and delivers acoustic blues music in his own unique style he calls "strumcussion," a term he coined for the percussive rhythm and riff guitar sound he naturally developed over the years, which helps fill in and provide self-accompaniment during his solo performances.
 Also, JC prides himself in keeping his live sound simple and raw by limiting the use of special effects to standard reverb and EQ settings.

 The music influence came early with JC's initial interest coming from his Mom, who adored Elvis, and his Dad, who would play guitar and sing Sam Cooke and Ray Charles songs at the kitchen table throughout his childhood.
 His music roots go even deeper with his Grandfather, who was a professional Old Time & Bluegrass musician and band leader in the 1940's.
 His local band, James Covey and His Virginia Partners, would become the first music group to be featured on the new WPUV radio station in 1946.
 The band went on to star in their own weekly radio show and later hosted and played with legendary acts, such as Bill and Charlie Monroe.